 It could be that the inducer fan has become loose, is suffering from general wear and tear, or has a buildup of dust and dirt on the blades.

 Solution.
 Clean the inducer fan motor and blades.

-If your furnace is clicking but not turning on you may have an issue with the flame sensor.
+If your furnace is clicking but not turning on, then you may have an issue with the thermocouple.

 The clicking sound is a possible indicator that you have a faulty flame sensor that keeps shutting down your furnace.

 Solution.
 Sometimes, all you may need to do is to lightly scrub away any grime or corrosion from your flame sensor.
 However, if it’s gone bad, flame sensors for a direct ignition furnace (the most common type) can be a little tricky to buy.
 If you can find one that matches your furnace online, then they aren’t too difficult to replace.

 - Turn off the power to your furnace

 - Remove the flame sensor mounting screw

 - Inspect it, looking for any burnt, corroded, or dirty spots.
 Clean if necessary